Trees in graphs of large linear cliquewidth

-Although the main result of this paper talks about transducing graphs which are trees (i.e.~acyclic graphs), in the technical development of this paper we view trees as hierarchical families of subsets, as explained in the following definition. \begin{definition}[Tree] A \emph{tree} over a set is a family of subsets of this set, such that every two sets in the family are either disjoint, or one is contained in the other.
+Although the main result of this paper talks about transducing graphs which are trees (i.e.~acyclic graphs), in the technical development of this paper it is more convenient to view trees as hierarchical families of subsets, as explained in the following definition (these are sometimes called laminar sets systems).

+\begin{definition}[Tree] A \emph{tree} over a set is a family of nonempty subsets of this set, such that every two sets in the family are either disjoint, or one is contained in the other.
 One of the sets in the family must be the full set, which is called the root of the tree. \end{definition}